sguir/ppgcourse/exercise_BP.md

 ```

 * Again, blue, green and red lines in the BF plot are depicting the thresholds for the SNPs with strong, very strong and decisive evidence of association, respectively.
-* Note that the calibrated XtX values were obtained from the CORE model and the PODs.
+* Note that the calibrated XtX values were obtained from the CORE model using PODs.
-* Note also that the X axis in the two first plots ranges from 0 to more than 7000 SNPs.
+* The X axis in the two first plots ranges from 0 to more than 7000 SNPs.
 This is because you are plotting the 2335 SNPs for each of the three covariables.

 Retrieve the SNPs with strong (se), very strong (vse) and decisive evidence (de) of significant association:

 ```R
 se.bf <- covauxisb1.snp.res[covauxisb1.snp.res$BF.dB. > 10 & covauxisb1.snp.res$BF.dB. < 15, ]
 vse.bf <- covauxisb1.snp.res[covauxisb1.snp.res$BF.dB. > 15 & covauxisb1.snp.res$BF.dB. < 20, ]